kyma-project/test-infra/configs/terraform/modules/artifact-registry/README.md

 When you use the GCP private image registry, consider the following:

 - The solution is prepared for the GCP Service Account related execution.
-- `roles/artifactregistry.writer` role binding is part of the solution.
+- The `roles/artifactregistry.writer` role binding is part of the solution.
 To learn more, read [Artifact Registry Repository Access Control](https://cloud.google.com/artifact-registry/docs/access-control).
 - Vulnerability scanning is enabled by default.
 - You must define `artifact_registry_serviceaccount` in the .tfvars file.